CFA Level III Essay Strategy for 2026

 4. State the conclusion in one sentence ("The portfolio's IRR is 8.4%")

-Use FreeFellow's Level III Portfolio Management formula sheet to drill the formulas you'll need to write under time pressure.
+Use FreeFellow's Level III Portfolio Management formula sheet to drill the formulas you will need to write under time pressure.

 Common Essay Traps